Gzervas1/Code-Samples/README.md

 Data filtering and correlation checking using pearson's r for a sample of galaxies, based on their physical properties.
 Linear regression to quantify correlations, student's t-tests for checking statistical integrity.
 Bootsrapping for reconstructing the distributions of parameters of interest for further statistical tests.
+Provided in the for of a jupyter-notebook with the associated data included in the file.

 ## Dark Matter Project